 The Lord of the Rings Gollum trailer

-While there hasn’t been a ton of visual info on the game so far, Daedalic has released a teaser trailer giving fans a sneak peek at the game’s visual style, and the kinds of environments we can expect to explore.
+Back in 2020, Daedalic released a teaser trailer giving fans a sneak peek at the game’s visual style, and the kinds of environments we can expect to explore.

-The Lord of the Rings Gollum PS5 DualSense features
+The Lord of the Rings Gollum news and rumors

 One reason players may want to pick up the PS5 version of The Lord of the Rings: Gollum is the inclusion of features made possible by its DualSense controller.
 Namely, the haptic feedback offered by the controller’s triggers.